Byte order mark: Usage

+The Unicode 1.0 name for this codepoint is also BYTE ORDER MARK.

 UTF-8

 The UTF-8 representation of the BOM is the (hexadecimal) byte sequence EF BB BF.

 The Unicode Standard permits the BOM in UTF-8, but does not require or recommend its use.
-Byte order has no meaning in UTF-8, so its only use in UTF-8 is to signal at the start that the text stream is encoded in UTF-8, or that it was converted to UTF-8 from a stream that contained an optional BOM.
+UTF-8 always has the same byte order, so its only use in UTF-8 is to signal at the start that the text stream is encoded in UTF-8, or that it was converted to UTF-8 from a stream that contained an optional BOM.
 The standard also does not recommend removing a BOM when it is there, so that round-tripping between encodings does not lose information, and so that code that relies on it continues to work.
 The IETF recommends that if a protocol either (a) always uses UTF-8, or (b) has some other way to indicate what encoding is being used, then it "SHOULD forbid use of U+FEFF as a signature."
 An example of not following this recommendation is the IETF Syslog protocol which requires text to be in UTF-8 and also requires the BOM.

-Not using a BOM allows text to be backwards-compatible with some software that is not Unicode-aware.
-Examples include programming languages that permit non-ASCII bytes in string literals but not at the start of the file.
+Not using a BOM allows text to be backwards-compatible with software designed for extended ASCII.
+For instance many programming languages permit non-ASCII bytes in string literals but not at the start of the file.

+A BOM is unnecessary for detecting UTF-8 encoding.
 UTF-8 is a sparse encoding: a large fraction of possible byte combinations do not result in valid UTF-8 text.
-Binary data and text in any other encoding are likely to contain byte sequences that are invalid as UTF-8.
-Practically the only exception is text containing only ASCII-range bytes, but as all modern encodings use ASCII-range bytes to represent ASCII characters, such text can be safely interpreted as UTF-8 regardless of what encoding it was written as.
-Because of these considerations, lack of UTF-8 errors indicates with high confidence that UTF-8 is in use, without requiring a BOM.
+Binary data and text in any other encoding are likely to contain byte sequences that are invalid as UTF-8, so existence of such invalid sequences indicates the file is not UTF-8, while lack of invalid sequences is a very strong indication the text is UTF-8.
+Practically the only exception is text containing only ASCII-range bytes, as this may be a non-ASCII 7-bit encoding, but this is unlikely in any modern data and even then the difference from ASCII is minor (such as changing '\' to '¥').

 Microsoft compilers and interpreters, and many pieces of software on Microsoft Windows such as Notepad (prior to Windows 10 Build 1903) treat the BOM as a required magic number rather than use heuristics.
 These tools add a BOM when saving text as UTF-8, and cannot interpret UTF-8 unless the BOM is present or the file contains only ASCII.
 Windows PowerShell (up to 5.1) will add a BOM when it saves UTF-8 XML documents.
 However, PowerShell Core 6 has added a -Encoding switch on some cmdlets called utf8NoBOM so that document can be saved without BOM.
 Google Docs also adds a BOM when converting a document to a plain text file for download.